mattbelland/amgit/en/04-git-server/01-chapter4.markdown

 Git is letting you know that if you pull the change from the repo it will clobber the change you made in a working file.

-It suggests you should either commit or "stash" the local change.
+It suggests you should either commit or stash the local change.
 Since we don't know about "stash" yet, let's commit.

     $ git commit -am "Adding marshmallows"